 How to make this Halloween hand out

 Place one card from the deck into a treat bag, add a nice Lorax pencil and twist-tie the bag shut.
 On Halloween, hand out one treat bag per kid.
-Parents will appreciate the break from sugar and kids, once they chill out from that candy coma, will enjoy the activity you’ve given them.
+Parents will appreciate the break from sugar for sure.
+Kids, once they chill out from that candy coma, will enjoy the activity you’ve given them.

 Bonus tip: Think ahead about the age of your trick or treaters.
 If you get a mix of younger and older kids, make sure to divide up the activities into a younger kid pile and an older kid pile.
 For example, younger kids will do well with a card from the 52 Activities for Toddlers deck (shown above) vs. one of the decks with older kid activities.